kenkangxgwe/dr-plan-solver-mirror/Wolfram/README.md

 ### Refined Sampling

+For convenience, we divide the interval into many tiny segments.
+Each segment has a index.
+If a sample point falls inside the segment, we put the Δ value into the corresponding integer bin.

+Efficiently stored in sparse array and easy to perform resampling and other strategies.
+Because manipulating integers is much easier than manipulating floats, for instance, we want to know whether this area has been sampled or not.
+If we find an interval where its Δ value is near to zero, we apply the refined sampling to that area.
+Effectively we insert more sample points into the index bin.

 ![RefinedSampling3D](./images/RefineSampling3D.svg)

 ![RefinedSamplingContour](./images/RefineSamplingContour.svg)

 ### Bead Threading

+The zero points may belong to different flips of the dropped edge (which we call D-Flips or dropped flips).
+We try to categorize them into different flips using both the distance and derivatives information.

 ![BeadThreading](./images/BeadThreading.svg)

 ### Alternative Interpolation

 ![AlternativeInterpolation](./images/AlternativeInterpolation.svg)

+To avoid artifacts in resampling, for example, non-uniform sample points may result in fluctuation of the interpolation, if they are too close.
+Thus, we interpolate them alternatively.

 ### Priority Search w/ Drop Offsets

+The motivation is to find a graph with multiple solution by several small offsets of the dropped edges.
+For each time we solve the $c\_i^0$, we will simultaneously solve for $c\_i^(+5%)$ and $c\_i^(-5%)$.

+We want the priority function to be
+- **Look different**: the earlier the D-Flips diverse, the higher priority it has.
+- **Solve quickly**: the longer whose D-Flips are, the higher priority it has.
+- **Less offsets**: the less number of  dropped edges changed, the higher priority it has.

+## Flip Generalization

+Previously, specified the flip, we only take one solution from the quadratic equation of constructing the two tree.

+We may take both of them, and maintain different branches, the two-tree flip.
+They are not all two-tree flips, only related to Cayley parameters Though they may take exponential time.

 ## Results